michaelpb/omnic/README.rst

   a Word document might initially show a JPG thumbnail, then on click show a PDF-based viewer in a modal

 Docker
 ======

-This repo provides a (very bulky) Dockerfile for working with OmniC
+This repo provides a (very bulky) Dockerfile for working with OmniC.
+The advantage is you don't have to worry about tracking down system dependencies to take advantage of the built-in conversion graph.

 1. Install and configure docker on your machine